tchan1010/SmoothWalker/README.md

          Show a Fetch button whenever user needs to manually fetch walking speed data from the Health store for the app.

+4/6/21   Merged the depictLatestWalkingSpeed branch to the main branch.
 3/28/21  Updated README and checked in final code.

          Created the depictLatestWalkingSpeed branch to fetch the real (last week) walking speed data from the Health store.